On S-Finite Measures and Kernels: Characterising S-finite Kernels

-For s-finite measures, non-trivial $0$-$\infty$-sets in a sense are sets that are of infinite measure ``in a bad way''. \begin{lemma} For every s-finite measure $\mu$ on $X$ non-trivial $0$-$\infty$-sets $U$ coincide with measurable sets $U$ that are not finitely approximable in the sense that
+For s-finite measures, non-trivial $0$-$\infty$-sets are, in a sense, sets of infinite measure ``in a bad way''. \begin{lemma} For every s-finite measure $\mu$ on $X$, a measurable set $U$ is not finitely approximable in the sense that

-\end{lemma} \begin{proof} Let us note that $\mu$ is $\sigma$-finite on $X\setminus \infty[\mu]$, by theorem \ref{thm:topinftysets}.
-Moreover, for a $\sigma$-finite measure, all sets are finitely approximable.
-Meanwhile, $0$-$\infty$-sets are clearly not finitely approximable. \end{proof}